ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

   * Compare the amount of memory and cpu required by Elasticsearch versus the amount of memory and cpu of your `agent` in your `minimesosFile`
   * Destroy your cluster, change your `agent`'s resources in the `minimesosFile` and create a new cluster
   * Now try deploying again
-* Using the Mesos Master UI
+* Using the Mesos Master, Marathon and Mesos Elasticsearch UIs
   * Now Open the Mesos Master UI.
 There should be 2 tasks: `elasticsearch` and `elasticsearch-executor`
   * Click on the 'Frameworks' tab.
 You should see Marathon and Elasticsearch.
   * Click on the Elasticsearch framework.
 Click the Web UI link on the left.
 Try out the different tabs and views